pablohdzvizcarra/my-software-developer-career/README.md

 ## Programming Changes My Life

+### Day 1639-40 Continue Learning ReactJS and UI

+These days I have been doing my MERN course, I have been learning basic style techniques to add styles to my ReactJS components.
+Creating ReactJS components can be a tricky activity, is the same like backend development you can create a mess of TS/JS code.
+It's funny for the moment.

 ### Day 1638 Managing Files with JavaScript and NodeJS

 Today I was working on a piece of code that needs to read a CSV file, validate the correct CSV file structure to finally parse the CSV into a database.
 I am having some problems to learn how to use the Javascript APIS for handling files, specially learn how to use async/await code with this.